DarkThemeHub/GoogleCentered/README.md

 Hey!
 Also use this with [Google Dark Theme](https://github.com/DarkThemeHub/GoogleDarkTheme)!

-Show your support and hit that Star :P
+Show your support and hit that Star, show your friends :P

 [Join the discord](https://discord.gg/pSs9YYn) to stay up to date with releases and submit other suggestions